Lung Cancer Patients

 To speak to one of the surgeons, call (984) 974-0000.

-Lung cancer patients (or patients needing to be evaluated for possible cancer) are seen by the UNC Multidisciplinary Thoracic Oncology Program (MTOP) in the North Carolina Cancer Hospital, part of UNC Hospitals at 101 Manning Drive, Chapel Hill, NC.
+Lung cancer patients (or patients needing to be evaluated for possible cancer) are seen by the UNC Multidisciplinary Thoracic Oncology Program (MTOP) part of the Lineberger Comprehensive Cancer Center, at the N.C.
+Cancer Hospital which is part of UNC Hospitals at 101 Manning Drive, Chapel Hill, NC.

 - To talk to one of our thoracic surgeons, please call (984) 974-0000.